matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 Relation events can be aggregated per `rel_type` by the server.
-The format of the aggregated value (hereafter called "aggregation") in the bundle depends on the relation type.
+The format of the aggregated value (hereafter called "aggregation") depends on the relation type.

 Some `rel_type`s might additionally group the aggregations by the `key` property in the relation and aggregate to an array,